Brandon Chillar: Regular season

+Playoffs

 Advisory and coaching career

 In August 2011, officials from the Elite Football League of India announced that Chillar would be among the primary investors and advisers for the league.
 Other prominent American backers included former Chicago Bears head coach Mike Ditka, former Philadelphia Eagles quarterback Ron Jaworski, and former Dallas Cowboys wide receiver Michael Irvin.

 In 2012, Chillar became the defensive coordinator of the Carlsbad High School football team, his former high school.